thechrislewis/escape_room_public/ee_prop/README.md

 /stat/NAME or /stat/NAME/prop_id ( if USE_ID is true )
 ```

+The prop will send status periodically which includes:
+uptime, active, enabled and solved status.

 the prop will listen for the following commands by default:

 ```